afnom/missing-semester/_2024/cloud_computing.md

 * Free Tiers:
 	![Free Tier w/ caveats](/2024/files/free_tier.png)

-Remember: if something is persisting, you're paying for it.
+Remember: if something is persisting, you're probably paying for it.

 ---